 King Mob from The Invisibles has a self-constructed multiple choice past, whose point is to stop enemies with telepathic powers from prying information about him and his group.
 If they try, they can't be sure which memories are true and which are part of a fake past.

 Wolverine, of the X-Men, was especially susceptible to this; his amnesia about his past was a common plot driver in early-90s stories, and what we knew kept getting retconned.
-Even after it was recently made so that he could remember every single thing that ever happened to him, the series Wolverine: Origins is still trying to milk the concept.
+Even after it was made so that he could remember every single thing that ever happened to him, the series Wolverine: Origins is still trying to milk the concept.

 Wolverine's arch-enemy Sabretooth likewise has multiple possible pasts.
 He was part of the same "Weapon X" program as Wolverine, which included false memory implants, so that's no surprise.